github/docs/content/authentication/keeping-your-account-and-data-secure/sudo-mode.md

 - Authorization of a third-party application
 - Addition of a new SSH key

 After you authenticate to perform a sensitive action, your session is temporarily in "sudo mode."
-In sudo mode, you can perform sensitive actions without authentication. {% data variables.product.product_name %} will wait a few hours before prompting you for authentication again.
+In sudo mode, you can perform sensitive actions without authentication. {% data variables.product.product_name %} has a 2 hour session timeout period before prompting you for authentication again.
 During this time, any sensitive action that you perform will reset the timer.

 {% ifversion ghes %}